top of page

 What is a Kollel?

-Many are familiar with the concept of a Yeshiva.
-A Kollel is a variation on this theme and is in many respects a yeshiva for married students.
+From the earliest beginnings of the history of our people there have been individuals who dedicated their lives to the in-depth study of Torah, living and breathing the ideals and values of Torah.
+We are familiar with the concept of a Yeshiva; a Kollel is a variation on this theme and is in many respects a Yeshiva for married students.
 The word Kollel comes from the hebrew word klal, which means group or community.
 A community Kollel is a group of dedicated Jewish families who live, learn, and teach in the community.
+Kollel students spend their day immersed in Talmudic wisdom and then making that wisdom available to others who have less time to study.

 I thought a Kollel was only in Israel.
 Are there many Kollelim (plural of Kollel) in the world?